Helprosoftware/Helpro/readme.md

-the rest of the files are used for making all of this a website the templates folders contain the html (frontend), if you're interested in that (for some reason) take into account some files are under the gpl v3 licence, these include: All the views.py and more
+the rest of the files are used for making all of this a website the templates folders contain the html (frontend), if you're interested in that (for some reason) take into account some files are under the gpl v3 licence, these include: All the views.py and more you can follow us on [Mastodon](https://mastodon.social/@Helpro), which is part of the fediverse  the link to our website will be uploaded soon 😀